CaptainCrowbar/crow/docs/time.md

 throw `std::invalid_argument` if more than one flag from the same group is present.
 In all cases, the first value in each group is the default.

-* `ymd_order, dmy_order, mdy_order` -- indicate which order to expect the components to be in when parsing a date
+* `ymd_order, dmy_order, mdy_order` -- Indicate which order to expect the
+  components to be in when parsing a date.
-* `maybe_dst, no_dst, dst` -- indicate whether DST is in effect when converting a broken down local time to a time point
+* `maybe_dst, no_dst, dst` -- Indicate whether DST is in effect when
+  converting a broken down local time to a time point.
-* `utc, local` -- indicate whether a date and time is expressed in UTC or the local time zone
+* `utc, local` -- Indicate whether a date and time is expressed in UTC or the local time zone.

 ## Utility functions